Vivekkumar0045/StataPre/SECRETS_SETUP.md

 - Never commit `.streamlit/secrets.toml` to version control
 - The file is already in `.gitignore`
 - Keep your API keys secure and private
+- Use Supabase Row Level Security (RLS) policies for production

 ## Deploying to Streamlit Cloud